 The good news: many mortgage companies allow for moisture issues such as penetrative damp because they know how common these problems can be in England's climate!

 Even if you're a professional with plenty of experience, it's hard to spot the signs of damp or moisture in your home until there is serious damage done.
-It is best to call out professionals who have all the right equipment and expertise to get rid of any bad leaks before they can cause major problems for your house.
+It is best to call out a damp proofing company who have all the right equipment and expertise to get rid of any bad leaks before they can cause major problems for your house.

 There are many things that mortgage surveyors check when applying for mortgages such as credit scores, but one thing that isn't checked is whether or not buyers live near water sources which could lead to more penetrating damp forming around their homes - so that might mean an application will be denied from time-to-time.